 Until just a few decades ago, stainless steels were non-existent.
 All knives made prior the invention of stainless steels were made from high carbon tool steel such as SAE 1095.

-With the invention of modern stainless steels, most production knife manufacturers quickly embraced the various new stainless blade steels because of two important factors.
+With the invention of modern stainless steels, most production manufacturers quickly embraced the various new stainless blade steels because of two important factors.

 - stainless steels do not corrode as quickly as high carbon tool steels